Professor Sloth

 If-None-Match: "123abc987654"

-Validating With the Modified-Date Header
+Validating With the Last-Modified Header

-When an ETag is unavailable, web servers may send a Modified-Date header, with the last modified date of the source file.
+When an ETag is unavailable, web servers may send a Last-Modified header, with the last modified date of the source file.
 Similar to ETags, the browser can send that date in a validation request with the If-Modified-Since header to tell the server which version it has.

 The server returns an empty 304 (Not Modified) response if the content has not changed since the date specified.